LeDDGroup/uniform-react-components/README.md

 Components with the same simple interface to handle onChange events on react components

-Also exports Input components using this pattern to help with implementation of forms and such
+Also exports Input and Select components using this pattern to help with implementation of forms and such

-# Example
+## Example

 ```tsx
 import { UniformComponent, UniformInput, UniformInputNumber } from "uniform-react-components"